jh1993/Bugfixes/README.txt

 - Buffs no longer subscribe their event triggers twice.
 This matters for my No More Scams mod.
 - Minions no longer refuse to approach temporary enemies.
 - Righteous March now correctly works with units in LoS of the dead enemy, instead of in LoS of the wizard.
-- The max HP changes and tag changes of Hollow Flesh and Ironize now persist until all current on-death effects have resolved before being removed.
 - Petrification Aura no longer ignores already petrified enemies when reapplying the debuff.
 - Restless Dead junk golems now count as minions summoned by the spell.
 - Melee retaliation now works if the unit is damaged by a melee or leap attack, not only if the unit is targeted by such an attack.